frangio68/Minimal-Spanning-Arborescence/ReadMe.md

 This program comes with NO WARRANTY at all, as described in the license file.
 Nor we can guarantee you any support in case you find bugs or other problems.
-That does not mean that we won't try, if we can, so for every comment/request/bug report please contact
+That does not mean that we won't try, if we can.

-     	    frangio@di.unipi.it.

-Good luck.